semiodesk/tiny-virtuoso/README.rst

 Features
 ========
-- Full fledged RFD graph database in a tiny package
+- Full fledged RDF graph database in a tiny package
 - No installation required
 - Easy to configure